Meet Galesburg High School North's new principal: Knox alumna Mindi Ritchie '99! GHS North is an "alternative...

-Smith V. Brand Endowed Chair in Theatre Arts
+Smith V. Brand Distinguished Chair in Theatre

 "As a stage director in both the profession and academia, I am most stimulated and delighted by theatre that is visceral, provocative, and challenging.
 While I am interested in all forms of theatre, I am most drawn to contemporary non-traditional theatre that explores the human condition.
 I seek to integrate physical theatre techniques with more traditional Western theatre practices so as to discover new levels of expressiveness and meaning in theatre of all styles and genres and, thus, in the world."

 Acting, directing, voice for the actor, contemporary and cutting edge dramatic literature and performance, feminist theatre, Shakespeare, improvisational and devised performance, physical theatre, London Arts Alive: Arts in Social Context.

 Performed prose text for the Chicago Literary Hall of Fame Lifetime Achievement Induction Ceremony of author Harry Mark Petrakis at the National Hellenic Museum, Chicago, IL.
 Oct.
 4, 2014.

 Director: The Small Room at the Top of the Stairs, Victory Gardens Theatre, Chicago, 2013.

 Director and Producer, Premiere of The Night Season, Vitalist Theatre Chicago, Illinois, 2009.

 Director and Producer, World Premiere of Anung's First American Christmas, Vitalist Theatre, Chicago, Illinois, 2008.

 Director, Hamlet, by William Shakespeare, Knox College, Galesburg, Illinois, 2008.